Thetadyne/EuroRack_CEM3340/README.md

-# SynthMeetup
+# SynthMeetupVCO-1
-This repository is to hold assets (e.g., design files, code, datasheets) for projects of the Synth Meetup.
+This repository is to hold assets (e.g., design files, code, datasheets) for the first VCO project of the Freeside Atlanta Synth Meetup.

-Inititally, we are working on a voltage-controlled oscillator.